Sloth-King/Fisheye-Engine/README.md

 - *onEnterScene() & onExitScene()*, called when the owning gameobject enters or exits a scene
 - *onUpdate($\Delta_t$)), onPhysicsUpdate($\Delta_t$) et onLateUpdate($\Delta_t$)* are called at different stages of the frame's computation.

-> For now, the update functions are called synchronously.
-In the future, *update* and *physicsUpdate* will each have their own thread.

 By inheriting other components (and creating new virtual functions to override), we can easily and organically expand the capabilities of our gameobjects.